NSLS-II-BMM/BeamlineManual/docs/before.rst

    This is a caution box.

-The tl;dr for this page is: *do all the things in all the caution boxes.*
+The tl;dr for this page is: *read all the caution boxes.*

 Failure to do all the tasks in caution boxes will result in delay or cancellation of your experiment.